-Expected Behavior Violation of Expected Behavior Definition of Violation (Includes any repeated Level I or Level II Violation) Strategies to Correct Behavior b Solve problems Fighting Mutual participation in an incident involving physical conflict. e Safe peacefully Take care of Improper operation of a vehicle Any action that violates state driving codes and district rules of student conduct within a public or in a private vehicle.
-Be school property School bus/School vehicle disruption Conduct not specifically listed that obstructs the orderly and safe operation of buses/vehicles.
+Expected Behavior Violation of Expected Behavior Definition of Violation (Includes any repeated Level I or Level II Violation) Strategies to Correct Behavior Be Safe Solve problems peacefully Take care of school property Fighting Improper operation of a vehicle School bus/School vehicle disruption Mutual participation in an incident involving physical conflict.
+Any action that violates state driving codes and district rules of student conduct within a public or in a private vehicle.
+Conduct not specifically listed that obstructs the orderly and safe operation of buses/vehicles.
 Conference with Sexual Misconduct Any action or behavior that includes unacceptable touching or making references to their private body parts or those of another person verbally, pictorially or in writing.
 Included in sexual misconduct are actions involving touching of a sexual nature, with or without consent of the other party and possession of inappropriate sexual materials.
-This includes "sexting" which is defined as sending, sharing, viewing or possessing pictures, text messages,e-mailsorothermaterialofasexual natureinelectronic or any form on a cell phone or other electronic device. student/parent Create a behavior contract with the student/parent that includes 2-3 behavioral goals for demonstrating expected behaviors that will be monitored and revisited Be Respectful Consider the feelings Bullying:Cyberbulling/ Harassment/Coercion Intimidation/Threats Any act written or verbal, gestures, photographs, drawings or any other form of communication used to intimidate, harass or threaten harm to another person based on race, gender, religious belief, nationality, disability, sexual orientation, violence within a dating relationship, or any other reason.
-Restitution Require daily check-ins with designated staff or administration Be Res of others Insubordination Behavior that substantially disrupts the orderly learning environment.Refusingtofollowarequest,directionorinstruction of an adult.
+This includes "sexting" which is defined as sending, sharing, viewing or possessing pictures, text messages, e-mails or other material of a sexual nature in electronic or any form on a cell phone or other electronic device. student/parent Create a behavior contract with the student/parent that includes 2-3 behavioral goals for demonstrating expected behaviors that will be monitored and revisited Respectful Consider the feelings Bullying: Cyberbulling/ Harassment/Coercion Intimidation/Threats Any act written or verbal, gestures, photographs, drawings or any other form of communication used to intimidate, harass or threaten harm to another person based on race, gender, religious belief, nationality, disability, sexual orientation, violence within a dating relationship, or any other reason.
+Restitution Require daily check-ins with designated staff or administration Be Res of others Insubordination Behavior that substantially disrupts the orderly learning environment.
+Refusing to follow a request, direction or instruction of an adult.
 All other disruptive, aggravating and/or disobedient behavior not mentioned in any other category.
 Refer student to the Intervention Assistance Team for repeated behaviors Extortion Getting money or a promise by using threat or force.
 Students must not make a person do anything he or she does not want to do by using threat or force.
-Detention during which student participates in behavioral intervention Firearms Look-Alike Possessing, transmitting, or using any item that resembles a firearmbutdoesnothavetheexplosivecharacteristicsofafirearm but may use a spring loaded device or air pressure by which to propel an object or substance (i.e., toy guns, cap guns, BB guns and pellet guns).
-Link student with community agency PEAK (Elementary Schools only) Theft Taking or assisting in taking another person's property without his/her permission.
-In-School Suspension le Ask before borrowing Vandalism The intentional destruction or damage of property without permission of the owner or the person having control of the property. time during which student participates in behavioral intervention disn Take care of school property Trespassing The act of being on school property without permission or refusing to leave the premises or property.
-Out of School Suspension with class work Be Responsible Follow school rules Cheating/Plagiarism Using, submitting or attempting to obtain information or answers dishonestly.
+Detention during which student participates in behavioral intervention Firearms Look-Alike Possessing, transmitting, or using any item that resembles a firearm but does not have the explosive characteristics of a firearm but may use a spring loaded device or air pressure by which to propel an object or substance (i.e., toy guns, cap guns, BB guns and pellet guns).
+Link student with community agency PEAK (Elementary Schools, K-5 only) & ISS (MS & HS) Theft Taking or assisting in taking another person's property without his/her permission.
+In-School Suspension e Ask before borrowing Vandalism The intentional destruction or damage of property without permission of the owner or the person having control of the property. time during which student participates in behavioral intervention nsik Take care of school property I ne act of being on school property without permission of Out of School Suspension with class work Responsible Follow school rules Cheating/Plagiarism Using, submitting or attempting to obtain information or answers dishonestly.
 Taking ideas or writings of others and presenting them as if they were yours.
-Criminal charges may be filed Bel Follow Unauthorized or Any action that violates local, state or federal law or CCS Acceptable Use Policy.
-Expulsion acceptable use policy inappropriate use of Internet, computers or computor software This includes using the internet for non-educational purposes, sendingorreceivingpersonalinformationaboutyourselforothers withoutpermission, using inappropriate language and using the network to personally attack or harass another person.
+Criminal charges may be filed Bel Follow acceptable use policy Unauthorized or inappropriate use of Internet, computers or computor software Any action that violates local, state or federal law or CCS Acceptable Use Policy.
+This includes using the internet for non-educational purposes, sending or receivingpersonalinformationaboutyourselforothers withoutpermission, using inappropriate language and using the network to personally attack or harass another person.
+Expulsion